 First things first, you need to wait for the flowers to wilt.
 The key here is waiting for the head to tilt downwards and the petals to shrivel.
-At this point, you’ll remove the head from the stem and set aside.
+At this point, you’ll remove the head from the stem and set it aside.
 Store in a cool dark place.

 On average, the drying process takes 1-4 days.
-You can cover the plant with cheesecloth if you’re worried about pests, but if you’re doing this inside you should be okay either way.
+You can cover the plant with a cheesecloth if you’re worried about pests, but if you’re doing this inside you should be okay either way.